Delhi govt to ask aggregators to completely switch to electric vehicles | Science-Environment

 - India

-Vehicle emissions account for around 38 per cent of the city's air pollution.
+Vehicle emissions account for around 40 percent of the city's air pollution.

-''The government is going to take two majors steps to check vehicular pollution -- we will ask all aggregators including Zomato, Swiggy, Ola, Uber etc. to completely switch to electric vehicles.
-These services account for 30 per cent of the registered vehicles in Delhi,'' an official told PTI.
+''The government is going to take two major steps to check vehicular pollution - we will ask all aggregators including Zomato, Swiggy, Ola, Uber, etc. to completely switch to electric vehicles.
+These services account for 30 percent of the registered vehicles in Delhi,'' an official told PTI.

-''We are also considering directing dealers and petrol pumps not to supply fuel to vehicles without PUC certificate,'' he said.
+''We are also considering directing dealers and petrol pumps not to supply fuel to vehicles without a (valid) PUC certificate,'' he said.

 Directions under the Environment (Protection) Act in this regard are expected to be issued this week.